mikeyrichardson/khan_infection/README.md

 I just tried out the connected component algorithm on a file of 10 million users and the recursion limit for depth first search was reached.

 The change to breadth-first search seems to work much better.
 I was able to find an algorithm to search for a combination of connected components that adds up as close to a certain number as possible.
+Now I need to figure out how to split large components if necessary.

+I just found a bug in the limited infection when it is run multiple times in a row.
+It generates a larger and larger group of users to process.
+The group contains duplicates which doesn't affect the final result, but causes extra processing.
+I'm almost done with my 12 hours, so I'll have to leave the bug in for now.

+## Final Thoughts

+Things to still address:

+* The ability to break up large components into smaller ones if desired for partial infections
+* The ability to process a graph that's too big to fit in memory
+* More tests for the graph data structures and the infection functions
+* More docstrings!

+I'm also interested in a different way of approaching this problem by creating descendant counts for each coach and then being able to choose the infection population based on a coach's descendants.
+This will lead to problems when one student is coached by two different coaches, but it would lead to a more natural splitting of large components.